Hot-hitting Stanford sends Arizona packing with 14-5 CWS win

 Jones’s two-RBI double off Garrett Irvin started Stanford’s seven-run third inning, and his three-run homer to right in the seventh ended the scoring.
 Tommy Troy also homered for Stanford.

-Alex Williams (5-2) was solid over 5 1/3 innings against an Arizona offense that came to Omaha with one of the most prolific offenses in the nation.

-Jones and three of his teammates had three hits apiece and Stanford finished with 20, including five doubles.
 The Cardinal’s hit total was their highest since they collected 22 against Washington State on April 1.

+“At one time they had more hits than outs in like the fifth inning,” Arizona coach Jay Johnson said.
+“You’re not going to win in Omaha when that’s the case.”

+Stanford starter Alex Williams (5-2) was solid over 5 1/3 innings against an Arizona offense that came to Omaha with one of the most prolific offenses in the nation.

+Williams said his teammates made things easy for him, maybe too easy.
+Williams gave up four runs on four hits, and he walked three and hit a batter.
+He said he tends to be more effective when the game is close — not that he was complaining.

+“The difference between game one and today was that we came out ready to roll,” he said.
+“Game one we were a little happy to be here, and we took it upon ourselves to get back to what we’re doing, and that’s hitting the ball.”

 It was the second straight short outing for Arizona’s Garrett Irvin (6-4), who allowed five runs on seven hits in 2 1/3 innings.
 The junior left-hander was tagged for seven runs in 1 1/3 innings in a June 12 super-regional loss to Mississippi.